ashokvlsi/HospitalsCompare/README.md

 > 5. For the first time one of _Option 1, 2, 3_, or _4_ is selected, the program downloads the data from [Hospital Compare web site](http://hospitalcompare.hhs.gov), extracts the file "hvbp_outcome_02_25_2014.csv" and stores both the zip and .csv files in the local directory.

-> 6. If _Option 3_, or _4_ is selected, in addition to printing the result in the console, the script outputs it to the .csv files, "HospitalsAcrossUS.csv" and "HospitalsAtState.csv", respectively, in the local directory.
+> 6. If _Option 3_, or _4_ is selected, in addition to printing the result in the console, the script outputs it to the .csv files, "nameOfTheDisease_HospitalsAcrossUS.csv" and "nameOfTheDisease_HospitalsAtState.csv", respectively, in the local directory.